Settings / Tides

 Important: This feature must be used with care.

 When the value is changed, it is rounded down (never up) to the next lowest 5cm value.
-The chart display will then only be changed when the current estimated level is less than the adjusted value or more than 10cm above it.
+The chart display then only changes when the current estimated level is less than the adjusted value or more than 10cm above it.
 This means the adjustment is (1) always less than the estimated water level and (2) is no more than 10cm less.

 - Tide Sensor Timeout: (Only SEAiq Pilot) Maximum age for real-time tide data, after which the sensor data is colored red in the status bar an no longer used for dynamic tidal adjustment.
 The default is 15min.